carelvwyk/bitgo-docs/index.html.md

 });
 ```

-For the purposes of automation, developers can request long-lived access tokens which do not expire after 1 hour and are unlocked for a certain amount in funds.
+For the purposes of automation, developers can request long-lived access tokens with a custom expiration time that are already unlocked for a specified spending limit.

+### Manually via Settings

 1. Access the BitGo dashboard and head into the "Settings" page.
 2. Click on the "Developer" tab.